open-cogsci/osdoc/content/pages/tutorials/beginner.md

 __Append a reset_feedback item to reset the feedback variables__

-We don't want our feedback to be confounded by key presses that participants have made during the instruction phase (or during previous blocks of trials).
+We don't want our feedback to be confounded by key presses that participants have made during the instruction phase or previous blocks of trials.
 Therefore, we start each block of trials by resetting the feedback variables.
 To do this we need a `reset_feedback` item.
 Grab `reset_feedback` from the item toolbar (under 'Response collection') and drag it onto *block_sequence*.

 __Append a new loop, containing a new sequence, for a block of trials__

 For a single trial we need a SEQUENCE.
 For a block of trials, we need to repeat this SEQUENCE multiple times.
 Therefore, for a block of trials we need to wrap a LOOP around a SEQUENCE.
-Drag a LOOP from the item toolbar onto *reset_feedback*.
+Drag a LOOP from the item toolbar onto *new_reset_feedback*.
 Next, drag a SEQUENCE from the item toolbar onto the newly created LOOP, and select 'Insert into new_loop' in the pop-up menu that appears.
 (We will get back to this in Step 3.)

 __Append a feedback item__